mexbeb/wavtrigger-dmi/README.md

 ![4](https://github.com/mexbeb/wavtrigger-dmi/assets/74735686/d753f4b5-28df-4fa0-8e70-22c4514fe39a)
 ![5](https://github.com/mexbeb/wavtrigger-dmi/assets/74735686/4ce879d4-5eed-4c3f-b5bd-bb6de4e7ca45)

-Here you can select the samples for the drum machine, from a minimum of 0 (no sample selected) to a maximum of 2048 (maximum number of samples supported by the Wavtrigger board)
+Here you can select the samples, from a minimum of 0 (no sample selected) to a maximum of 2048 (maximum number of samples supported by the Wavtrigger board)

 ### **Sidechain Out**